fccview/scatola-magica/howto/ENV.md

 - `HTTPS=true` Optional.
 Enables HTTPS mode for secure connections.
 - `APP_URL=https://your-scatola-magica-domain.com` Force a base URL of your Scatola Magica instance.
 Required for SSO but optional otherwise - if you have trouble logging in with reverse proxy try setting this up as it will force the application to login using this exact url.
 - `INTERNAL_API_URL=http://localhost:3000` Optional.
 URL used for internal API calls within the container.
 Defaults to `http://localhost:3000` if not set.
 Only needed if you're experiencing session validation issues behind a reverse proxy.
+- `ENCRYPTION_KEY=your-secret-key` Optional.
+Encrypts folder paths in browser URLs for additional security.
+Can be any length string.
+When set, folder paths like `/documents/reports` will appear as encrypted strings in the URL bar.
+Leave unset for plain folder paths.

 ## SSO Configuration (Optional)